Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Robustness analysis

 \subsection{Volume-driven co-trading behavior}

 Instead of incorporating the number of transactions, we also explore the possibility of defining co-trading in terms of traded volumes.
-Details are included in \Cref{appendix_volume}.
-By comparing the ARIs between corresponding clusters and GICS sectors, we observe volume based co-trading matrices share the same patterns as those measured in the number of transactions.
+Details \gdr{can be found} in \Cref{appendix_volume}.
+By comparing the ARIs between corresponding clusters and GICS sectors, we observe that volume based co-trading matrices share the same patterns as those measured in the number of transactions.
 According to the portfolio performance, described in \Cref{sec:covariance_estimation}, the Sharpe ratios of GMV portfolios corresponding to the volume-based co-trading matrices surpass the GICS benchmarks. \gr{Overall, o}ur findings are robust under the volume measure, \gr{in the sense that they show similar patterns}.

-However, compared with count of trades, using volume in measuring co-trading is less robust in terms of daily random seed tests and dynamic comparison with GICS sectors.
+However, compared with the count of trades, using \gdr{traded} volume in measuring co-trading is less robust in terms of daily random seed tests and dynamic comparison with GICS sectors.
 Moreover, volume based co-trading matrices lead to inferior economic value compared to count-based matrices, when using the mean-variance portfolio analysis in \Cref{sec:covariance_estimation}.
 These findings echo previous research (\cite{chan1995behavior, chordia2004order}) which shows that, since institutions tend to split large orders to hide their liquidation purpose and reduce market impact, the number of transactions outperforms the volume in measuring price impact.
 We confirm that using count of trades better captures patterns in price co-movement.